Brunswick (BC)

 AI Analysis | Feedback

-The key risks to Brunswick Corporation (BC) include its susceptibility to economic cyclicality and consumer spending, the impact of tariffs and trade policy changes, and potential supply chain disruptions.
+The key risks to Brunswick Corporation's business include its vulnerability to economic cycles, the impact of tariffs and uncertain trade policies, and potential supply chain disruptions.

 AI Analysis | Feedback